 As opposed to hyper-sensitivity, some children with autism are actually under-responsive to senses and stimulants.
 One example of this is a low sensitivity to pain.
 A child who has hypo-sensitivity also may be under-responsive to body signals that affect balance control and physical coordination.
 Some accommodations that can be made for children who are hypo-sensitive include weighted animals, strong tasting or textured foods, and activities that practice physical skills such as dancing, jumping, running, and catching.

 Sensory toys help children with autism relax, focus, and calm down to a scenario or event.
 Toys help kids grasp objects with decreased dear and discomfort, ultimately helping them play naturally.
 Furthermore, sensory toys help develop social learning skills like negotiating, planning, and sharing.

 How Are Sensory Toys Used For Autism?

 The use of sensory toys to help children with autism is becoming more and more common.
 There are many different types of sensory toys available, appealing to one or more of the different senses.
-Sensory toys work to engage a child’s senses in an enjoyable way.
+They work to engage a child’s senses in an enjoyable way.

-Sensory toys used for autism can help children focus better, calm down, and relax, however, sensory toys do not replace formal and evidence-based treatment for autism spectrum disorders.
+Toys for sensory development can help children focus better, calm down, and relax, however, sensory toys do not replace formal and evidence-based treatment for autism spectrum disorders.
 In the end, sensory toys are meant to help a child learn more about their senses in a fun way.
 Through the use of play, a child under the spectrum may better understand their senses and how to manage them.